-The Board of Directors of the Company approved the re-appointment of M/s.
+The Board of Directors of the Company at its meeting held on 29 May 2024 approved the re-appointment of M/s.
 R.J.
-Goel & Co., Cost Accountants, to conduct the Audit of the Cost Accounting Records of the Company for the financial year ended 31 March 2024.
+Goel & Co., Cost Accountants, to conduct the Audit of the Cost Accounting Records of the Company for the financial year ended 31 March 2025.
 In terms of the provisions of section 148(3) of the Companies Act, 2013 read with Rule 14(a)(ii) of the Companies (Audit and Auditors) Rules, 2014, the remuneration payable to the Cost Auditor is to be approved by the members of the Company.
-Accordingly, the members are requested to ratify the remuneration payable to the Cost Auditors during the financial year 2023-24 as set out in the Resolution for the aforesaid services to be rendered by them.
-The Board of Directors has recommended the resolution set out at Item No. 6 of the Notice for approval of the members at the ensuing AGM.
+Accordingly, the members are requested to ratify the remuneration payable to the Cost Auditors during the financial year 2024-25 as set out in the Resolution for the aforesaid services to be rendered by them.
+The Board of Directors has recommended the resolution set out at Item No. 5 of the Notice for approval of the members at the ensuing AGM.